haxerr9/17mj-Framework/README.md

 - And All The Other Commands That Can Be Run In The CMD / Terminal

+# Convert .py To .exe:

+- You can use this command on CMD / Terminal:

+>>> pyinstaller --onefile <python file>

 # To Give Ideas / Report Bugs:

 Discord: https://discord.gg/uDWMSah6As